bavc/avaa/preservation_glossary.md

 **Data** Information transmitted as binary code.
 In the case of [component video](#compon) each pixel is a vector quantity and includes information for all color components Y', R-Y' and B-Y.' High quality standard definition for a moving color picture requires a data rate of 200 million [bits](#bit) per second.

-**Data Compression** A techique that provides for the transmission or storage, without noticeable information loss, of fewer data [bits](#bit) than were originally used when the data was created.
+**Data Compression** A technique that provides for the transmission or storage, without noticeable information loss, of fewer data [bits](#bit) than were originally used when the data was created.

 **Decoder** A device used to recover the [component](#compon) signals from a [composite](#compos) (encoded) source.
 Decoders are used in displays and in various processing hardware where component signals are required from a composite source, such as composite chromakeying of color correction equipment, etc.